tudorz23/ServerClientApp/readme.md

 ## 5. The Protocol over TCP
-* Probably the most important part of the homework (and the main requirement) was the creation of an efficient and robust protocol for sending messages above the TCP.
+* Probably the most important part of the homework (and the main requirement) was the creation of an efficient and robust protocol for sending messages over the TCP.
 * For that, I used the `tcp_message` structure, which encapsulates the `command` type, the `len` of the payload and the `payload` itself (the actual message sent).
-* The `command` field takes a value from 0 to 9 and marks the role of the message structure (described as `#define` directives in `protcols.h`).
+* The `command` field takes a value from 0 to 9 and marks the role of the message structure (described as `#define` directives in `protocols.h`).
 * The `len` attribute is necessary for knowing how long the memory zone where the payload would be stored should be.
 For the protocol to be efficient, the `payload` cannot be statically allocated, because then the same number of bytes